matte-oss/Thinkpad-T450-MacOS-Tahoe-Hackintosh/README.md

 <img width="627" height="442" alt="1000019702" src="https://github.com/user-attachments/assets/5de92574-1d08-4250-b941-0c48c6f81ce4" />

+> [!WARNING]
-⚠️ This is a work in progress and is not ready ⚠️
+> This repo is still a work in progress and is not ready.

+> [!CAUTION]
+> MacOS Tahoe is still in the beta stage and is not stable

 # Bios settings